solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 This test does the following:

 1. Calls `redeem_rewards_insecure` to redeem the user's rewards
-2. In the same transaction, adds an instruction to refund the user's `lottery_entry` before it can actually be closed
+2. In the same transaction, add an instruction to refund the user's `lottery_entry` before it can be closed
-3. Successfully repeats steps 1 and 2, redeeming rewards for a second time.
+3. Successfully repeat steps 1 and 2, redeeming rewards for a second time.

 You can theoretically repeat steps 1-2 infinitely until either a) the program has no more rewards to give or b) someone notices and patches the exploit.
-This would obviously be a severe problem in any real program as it allows a malicious attacker to drain an entire rewards pool.
+This would be a severe problem in any real program as it allows a malicious attacker to drain an entire rewards pool.

 ### 3. Create a redeem_rewards_secure Instruction Handler

-To prevent this from happening we're going to create a new instruction handler that closes the lottery account seucrely using the Anchor `close` constraint.
+To prevent this from happening we're going to create a new instruction handler that closes the lottery account securely using the Anchor `close` constraint.
 Feel free to try this out on your own if you'd like.

 The new account validation struct called `RedeemWinningsSecure` should look like